couchbase/service-broker/README.md

 * Hard-coded namespaced service instances
   * Underlying resources are hidden from users, thus protecting sensitive configuration

-The Service Broker is deployed in its own namespace to keep its own configuration and runtime data separate and secured from other users.
+The Service Broker may be deployed in its own namespace to keep its own configuration and runtime data separate and secured from other users.
 Depending on how you wish to configure the Service Broker, it may only require permissions to create resources in its own namespace, or if provisioning resources in other namespaces, cluster wide permissions.

 ## Installation